-The network has a single hidden layer and roughly 1‘000 parameters (weights and biases).
+The network has a single hidden layer and about 1‘000 parameters (weights and biases).

 The parameters are optimized directly.
-The setup violates some assumptions13 for standard (value-based) reinforcement learning, but a direct policy search does not rely on those assumptions.
+The setup violates some assumptions13 for standard (value-based) reinforcement learning, but a direct search for the parameters does not rely on those assumptions.

 Inspired by the Visual Guide to Evolution Strategies5 and by remarks in various papers I have used the Covariance-Matrix Adaptation Evolution Strategy (CMA-ES).
 It worked with practically no tuning.
 I have tried other black-box optimization methods (discussed below) but was unable to reach the same score.

-CMA-ES tracks a Gaussian distribution (with full covariance) over the parameters.
+Here is a summary: CMA-ES tracks a Gaussian distribution (with full covariance) over the parameters.
 The user provides an initial estimate of the scale of each parameter (variance).
 CMA-ES will then sample a small population, evaluate it and sort by fitness.
-Only rank information is used to update the distribution.
+This rank information is used to update the distribution, and the process repeats.

-It takes about an hour to reach an average score of 1000 on my low-end PC, and about ten hours on an AWS c5.9xlarge instance to reach the score above14.
+It takes about an hour to reach an average score of 1‘000 on my low-end PC.
+It takes about ten hours on an AWS c5.9xlarge instance to reach the score above14.

 After 44‘000 evaluations (second video):

 Observations: The agents now keep changing directions.
 Sometimes they jitter around for a moment, especially when they should be turning.
-They can escape from dead ends, but it often requires multiple attempts when the exit is narrow.
+They can escape from dead ends, but it requires many attempts if the exit is narrow.

 Observations: The winning strategy follows the left wall at a short distance.
 In empty space it prefers straight lines with random left-turns.
-At the end of a horizontal food line the agent usually turns 180 degrees and finds back to the remaining food blob.15
+At the end of a horizontal line of food the agent usually turns 180 degrees and finds back to the remaining food blob.15

 Here is an impression of my attempts to find good CEM parameters:

-The performance difference between 20 and 40 hidden nodes is not that large, and 20 hidden nodes are easier to train (only 600 parameters total).
-The CMA-ES defaults worked fine with 20 hidden nodes, but I have found that increasing the population size from 23 (the default) to 200 helped for larger networks.
+The performance difference between 20 and 40 hidden neurons is not that large.
+With 20 neurons it trains faster (only 600 parameters).
+The defaults of CMA-ES worked great with 20 hidden nodes, but I have found that increasing the population size from 23 (default) to 200 helps with the larger network.

 Code is available in my pixelcrawl GitHub repository.
-It is not very polished.
-However it is reasonably optimized (at the expense of flexibility).
-See the README for instructions.
+It is not very polished, however it is reasonably optimized (at the expense of flexibility).

 The original version was pure Python.
 It was about 100x slower than the current Python/C++ mix.
 There is a lot access to individual pixels and math involving small arrays, something which Python is really slow at.